 Actions API

 The threads plugin exposes the following actions via the WebSocket RPC system.
-These can be called from browser plugins using docmd.call():
+Call these from browser plugins using docmd.call():

 | Action | Description |